K-O-N/K-O-N/README.md

 ## I'm a Daughter, Sister, Scientist, and Friend!!

-- 🌱 Make a difference; growth oriented
+- 🌱 Code a difference; growth oriented
 - 👯 I’m looking forward to collaborating and learning new things
 - 🥅 Short Goal: Work on new projects / Expand my horizon
 - ⚡ Fun fact: âme heureuse